-Mixing – I prefer to mix up the boiled potatoes fully in the melted garlic butter before smashing it in the baking sheet so it seasons evenly.
-Then we top it with the leftover garlic butter and some Parmesan for concentrated seasoned tops.
+Mixing – I prefer mixing the cooked potatoes with the melted garlic butter in a mixing bowl so it seasons evenly before smashing them on the baking sheet.
+Then we drizzle the leftover garlic butter on the potatoes once smashed, and top and some Parmesan for concentrated seasoned tops.

 Smashing potatoes – The flatter the potatoes are, the more surface there is to crisp up.
 Just be careful not to apply too much force or you’ll end up with mashed potatoes instead.

 Baking – I roasted the potatoes by baking but you should be able to broil them at 400°F for about 10-15 minutes.

 Make it ahead – Boil the potatoes a day ahead and refrigerate them.
 Continue with the mashing, seasoning and roasting the next day.